MohamedRadwan-DevOps/devops-step-by-step/faq.md

 [YouTube old sessions](https://www.youtube.com/watch?v=UH2CPXXwUyU&list=PL68G6wbDBVghZtDCRIwAheM-TXI36f668)

-The new session invitation will be sent to all registers on their emials.
+The new session invitation will be sent to all registers on their emails.

 Also, all sessions will be live on YouTbue on the follwoing link: